Countering GBV within the Refugee Community in Erbil, Iraq

 Project Summary

 The project “Countering GBV within the Refugee Community in Erbil, Iraq” is funded by Foundation Nord Süd Brücken with financial support from BMZ – German federal Ministry for Development Cooperation.
-The project started in December 2022 and will be accomplished in June 2023.
-The project is supervised by DOZ e.V.
-Germany and will be implemented by DOZ Iraq.
+The project started in December 2022 and was accomplished in August 2023.
+The project was supervised by DOZ e.V.
+Germany and implemented by DOZ Iraq.

 Kawargosk Camp by Abdulaziz Ramadan, DOZ e.V.